 - incident inbox

-- evidence export path
+- record export path

-Agent and route certification
+Agent and route evaluation

 Open-source agents, model routes, memory branches, and fallback lanes should be evaluated by runtime class, repeatability, memory fit, traceability, and monitoring before adoption.

-- agent certification lab
+- agent evaluation lab

 - route governance map